GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

     }
   }
 ```
-And now, if you want to keep the original naming, you may change the `neg-0` to point to `hello2` service and then switch back to `neg-0` in the backend configuration and in the end, remove the `neg-1`.
+If you prefer to maintain the original naming convention, you can modify `neg-0` to point to the `hello2` service.
+After making this change, switch the backend configuration back to `neg-0`, and finally, remove `neg-1`.

 ### Updating SSL certificate
-Most of the material changes to SSL certificates requires resource recreation, such as adding a new domain or rotating the certificate.
-Changing existing certificate fails because it is already in use by the load balancer.
-To intruduce such a change you need to provision a new certificate and in separate step - remove the old one.
+Most material changes to SSL certificates, such as adding a new domain or rotating the certificate, necessitate resource recreation.
+Modifying an existing certificate fails because it's currently used by the load balancer.
+To implement such a change, provision a new certificate first, then remove the old one in a separate step.

-Let's add additional certificate to the example above:
+To illustrate, let's add an domain to the certificate in the previous example:
 ```hcl
   ...
   ssl_certificates = {